 - Your name, address, and phone number

-- Name, address, and phone of the company you’re demanding payment from
+- Name, address, and phone of the party you’re demanding payment from

 - The full property address